 - Eating when you’re not hungry

-Peer pressure is the number one cause for falling off plan, family and friends can have a huge impact on your new lifestyle change, if you don’t have their support (which is very important) then you may be swayed not to stick to it.
+Peer pressure is the number one cause for falling off-plan.
+Family and friends can have a significant impact on your new lifestyle change.
+If you don’t have their support (which is very important), you may be swayed not to stick to it.

-You would be surprised at how many people will try to tell you how bad Keto is or that it is dangerous (when it is not), it seems those who should support us are usually the ones that try to sabotage us in our efforts to make a change to a healthier way of living, saying things like;
+You would be surprised at how many people will tell you how bad Keto is or that it is dangerous (when it is not).
+It seems those who should support us are usually the ones that try to sabotage us in our efforts to make a change to a healthier way of living, saying things like;

 - One meal off plan won’t be so bad